nick1404/NYC-Schools-Data-Analysis/README.md

 # NYC-Schools-Data-Analysis

-The data from this project is taken from [Dataquest](https://www.dataquest.io/m/217-guided-project-analyzing-nyc-high-school-data/).
+The data from this project is inspired by a similar one from [Dataquest](https://www.dataquest.io/m/217-guided-project-analyzing-nyc-high-school-data/).

 The main objective of the analysis was to investigate the **gender and racial differences in SAT scores** between schools in New York City and investigate **the differences between students', teachers' and parents' opinions** on academic standards and safety in their school.
 Additionally, a correlation between AP test takers and SAT scores was tested.